Quartzy0/smp/README.md

     //Defaults to $XDG_CACHE_HOME/smp/tracks or $HOME/.cache/smp/tracks
     "track_save_path": "/home/user/.cache/smp/tracks",

+    //The location where the saved playlist data should be stored.
+    //Defaults to $XDG_CACHE_HOME/smp/playlist_info or $HOME/.cache/smp/playlist_info
+    "playlist_info_path": "/home/user/.cache/smp/playlist_info",

+    //The location where the saved album data should be stored.
+    //Defaults to $XDG_CACHE_HOME/smp/album_info or $HOME/.cache/smp/album_info
+    "album_info_path": "/home/user/.cache/smp/album_info",

-    //The location where the saved playlists should be stored.
+    //The location where the saved track data should be stored.
-    //Defaults to $XDG_DATA_HOME/smp/playlists or $HOME/.local/share/smp/playlists
+    //Defaults to $XDG_CACHE_HOME/smp/track_info or $HOME/.cache/smp/track_info
-    "playlist_save_path": "/home/user/.local/share/smp/playlists",
+    "track_info_path": "/home/user/.cache/smp/track_info",

-    //A string array of piped instances to use.
-These are used to search
+    //A string array of backend instances to use.
+These are what
-    //for tracks on YouTube and YouTube Music but not to download the tracks.
-    //By default, it is populated by piped instances from https://piped-instances.kavin.rocks/ "piped_api_instances": [],

-    //A string array of invidious/piped instances to use for downloading tracks.
-    //By default, it is populated by invidious instances from https://api.invidious.io/instances.json "download_instances": []
+    //is actually used for all communication with spotify.
+    "backend_instances": ["nodes.quartzy.me"],
 }
 ```